oronymzy/tips/docs/usngGit.md

 To view a specified commit, use `git show foobar`, where *foobar* is the 40-character commit object name.

+To show files managed by Git, use `git ls-files`.
+It is limited to the current directory and any subdirectories.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specifically, the following content falls under this license: